Seinzu/Mereology/README.md

 ### View ###

 A View is designed to handle one specific page element.
+This should be passed to the View at initialisation, like so:

+    view = new ExampleView($("#status"));

+or:

+    view = new ExampleView("#status");

+This should be the element that you will be updating.
+You can use a member function called render in order to update the DOM for the element that the View controls.

 #### Listening ####

 A view will generally handle updating the display to reflect changes that have been detected by the various Model objects that you have deployed.
 The general method for achieving this is to listen for events on the model and attach a callback.
 Using the example above we could set up a listener for the _eventReferent_ event like this:

     model.listen("eventReferent", view, view.test);

-Where _view_ is the variable that our new View has been assigned to, [see below in context](http://jsfiddle.net/GEzKK/2/):
+Where _view_ is the variable that our new View has been assigned to, [see below in context](http://jsfiddle.net/seinzu/Md69D/2/):

     ...